harper-he/Python/Big Data Analytics/README.md

 Big Data Analytics course information:

-Professor: Willard Williamson
+Professor: Willard Williamson<br />
-Learning Objectives:
+Learning Objectives:<br />
-• Translate a business challenge into an analytics challenge
+• Translate a business challenge into an analytics challenge<br />
-• Use Python and Apache Spark to build big data analytics pipelines
+• Use Python and Apache Spark to build big data analytics pipelines<br />
-• Use linear and logistic regression, decision trees, and neural networks to make predictions
+• Use linear and logistic regression, decision trees, and neural networks to make predictions<br />
-• Learn classic and state of the art machine learning techniques
+• Learn classic and state of the art machine learning techniques<br />

 Texts / Supplies:
 • Python Data Science Handbook (PDSH) by Jake VanderPlas (Free),